Asqatasun/Asqatasun/documentation/en/30_Contributor_doc/Testing/Krash_test_campaign.md

 **Warning:** do _not_ add a trailing slash to your `host.location` otherwise the tests can't be run.

-### Notes to doc writers (to be ordered)

-* Set the property file, find where and with what content
-* Distinguish the Asqatasun instance being tested and the tools required to make the test (XVFB...)
-* Explain how to get the value "3" for contract.id (it is the id of the openbar contract created by the installer)
+**Note:** the value "3" for `contract.id` is the id of the "openbar" contract created by the installer